alexdev-commits/alexdev-commits/README.md

 - **Webpack** & **Babel** (for bundling and transpiling)
 - **Jest** for testing

-## 💼 Projects

-🚀 My Projects
+.## 🚀 Projects

-1. Private Project – Name Hidden
+### 1. Private Project – Name Hidden

-Description: A full-featured project showcasing modern web development practices, clean architecture, and interactive UI.
+- **Description**: A full-featured project showcasing modern web development practices, clean architecture, and interactive UI.

-Tech Stack: HTML, CSS, JavaScript, React (and others as needed)
+- **Tech Stack**: HTML, CSS, JavaScript, React (and others as needed)

-Highlights:
+- **Highlights**:

-Fully responsive design
+  - Fully responsive design

-Interactive interface
+  - Interactive interface

-Optional authentication and advanced features
+  - Optional authentication and advanced features

-Demo / Repository: Private
+- **Demo / Repository**: Private

-Note: This project is private.
-If you would like to see it or learn more, please contact me .
+- **Note**: This project is private.
+If you would like to see it or learn more, please contact me.

-2. Private Project – Name Hidden
+### 2. Private Project – Name Hidden

-Description: Another professional project demonstrating advanced features, UX design, and performance optimization.
+- **Description**: Another professional project demonstrating advanced features, UX design, and performance optimization.

-Tech Stack: Next.js, TypeScript, Tailwind CSS, CSS Modules, or others
+- **Tech Stack**: Next.js, TypeScript, Tailwind CSS, CSS Modules, or others

-Highlights:
+- **Highlights**:

-Custom UI components and animations
+  - Custom UI components and animations

-Optimized for performance and SEO
+  - Optimized for performance and SEO

-Modular architecture for scalability
+  - Modular architecture for scalability

-Demo / Repository: Private
+- **Demo / Repository**: Private

-Note: This project is private.
+- **Note**: This project is private.
 If interested, please reach out to me to get access or learn more.

 ## 🌐 Connect with Me
 - 💼 LinkedIn: www.linkedin.com/in/developerstack